benadar293/benadar293.github.io/README.md

 ![alt text](teaser.png "Title")

-We provide here code for training a transcriber with unaligned supervision.
+We provide here [code](unaligned-supervision-master) for training a transcriber with unaligned supervision.
 Required data is pairs of real performances and corresponding MIDI performances, which can be unaligned with the audio and from unrelated performers.
 This kind of data is very easy to obtain.
 Training can also be done on a small dataset or even a single performance, to obtain aligned labels, which can later be used to train a transcriber on a large-scale dataset.
 In particular, you can use this code to create your own version of [MusicNetEM](musicnet_em.zip), which are our improved labels for the [MusicNet dataset](https://arxiv.org/abs/1611.09827) (the original dataset can be found [here](https://www.kaggle.com/imsparsh/musicnet-dataset)).
 We also provide here example transcriptions done by our system of famous pieces and songs, together with quantitative results on various benchmarks.

 ## Instructions
 Make sure you have all the requirements.
 Use the script make_pitch_shifted_copies.py to create pitch shifted copies of the performances.
 Use the script make_parsed_tsv_from_midi.py to create representations of the corresponding MIDI files as note lists in tsv format.
 Then you can train with train.py.

 ## Data formatting
 The code assumes that each training group (corresponding to a single performance) is in a separate folder, and the corresponding MIDI folder has the exact amount of files, with the same lexicographic order.
+The script make_pitch_shifted_copies.py creates 11 copies of the audio data in "NoteEM_audio" inside the project root.
+The script make_parsed_tsv_from_midi.py creates tsv files in "NoteEM_tsv" inside the project root.
+The tsv files do not include multiple copies for the pitch shifted copies becuase the training script just shifts the labels when required.

 ## MusicNetEM